 Giving positive verbal rewards encourages acceptable behavior and helps others act in such a way as to receive praise.
 Asking a child to stop and think about their correct behavior enables that child to work on self-control.

-For not cooperating in a group listening situation, the child is spoken to by the teacher and reminded of acceptable behavior.
+For not cooperating in a group listening situation, the child is spoken to by the teacher/aide and reminded of acceptable behavior.
+If the student continues to be uncooperative they will be give a warning.
 Removal from the group for a period of time-out is the next tactic for a child who continually demonstrated unacceptable behavior.
 This time-out is not a punishment, but rather what at a time when a child may calm down, remember what the teacher is asking for, and decide for themselves when they are ready to rejoin the group with appropriate behavior.
 Corporal punishment is not an accepted method of dealing with children at school.
-If unacceptable behavior persists, the parent will be asked to a conference to discuss the situation.
+If unacceptable behavior persists, the parent will be asked to a conference to discuss the child's behavior.

 Sign-up sheets are posted each month so that parents may bring snacks for their child's class.
 The school provides 2% milk or water so beverages are not needed.
 Healthy snacks like fruit, veggies, crackers, pretzels, etc. are preferred for daily snacks.
 Cookies, chips, cake, candy, etc. may be brought for special occasions like birthdays or holiday parties.